wadehammes/base-css4-wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.6.2 =
+* Fixed a bug that made menu items "jump" slightly to the left when you start to drag them.
+* Fixed a Multisite-specific bug where temporarily switching to another site using the switch_to_blog() function could result in the user having the wrong permissions.
+* When saving settings, the plugin will now compress the menu data before sending it to the server.
+This reduces the chances of exceeding request size limits that are imposed by some hosting companies.
+* You can dismiss the "Settings saved" notification by clicking the "x" button.
+* Tested up to WordPress 4.5.2.

+= 1.6.1 =
+* Fixed a bug introduced in version 1.6 that prevented the "collapse menu" link from working.
+In some cases, this bug also made it impossible to switch between "Help" tabs.

+= 1.6 =
+* Improved PHP 7 support.
+* Added a few more menu icons.
+* Added tabs to the settings page: "Admin Menu" and "Settings".
+These tabs replace the heading buttons that were previously used to switch between the menu editor and general plugin settings.
+* Added basic support for the special "customize" and "delete_site" meta capabilities.
+* Fixed a bug that prevented menu items with an empty slug (i.e. no URL) from showing up.
+* Fixed a bug where collapsing menu properties would flag the "Icon URL" field as having a custom value even if you hadn't actually changed it.
+* Fixed a rare WPML conflict that sometimes caused the admin menu to use a mix of different languages.
+* Improved compatibility with buggy plugins and themes that throw JavaScript errors in their DOM-ready handlers.
+* Renamed jquery.cookie.js to jquery.biscuit.js as a workaround for servers with overly aggressive ModSecurity configuration.
+Apparently, some servers block access to any URL that contains the text ".cookie".
+* Added a compatibility workaround for the DW Question & Answer plugin.
+The hidden "Welcome", "Changelog" and "Credits" menu items should no longer show up when you activate AME.
+* Added locking to reduce the risk of triggering a race condition when saving menu settings.
+* Removed the non-functional "Embed WP page" option.
+* Tested up to WordPress 4.5-RC1.

 = 1.5 =
 * Added "Keep this menu open" checkbox.
 This setting keeps a top level menu expanded even if it is not the current menu.